MGC Herbarium of University of Malaga (Spain): MGC-Cormof dataset

 取樣方法

-The plants of this collection were mainly gathered by researchers of the Botany Area of the Department of Plant Biology at University of Malaga, as well as by members of the herbarium.
-A small component of the collection comes from exchanges or donations from other research centres or researchers.
+Most specimens in the collection were gathered by researchers from the Botany Area of the Department of Plant Biology at the University of Malaga, as well as by members of the herbarium staff.
+A smaller portion of the collection comes from exchanges or donations provided by other research centres or individual researchers.

-研究範圍 Most plants are from Southern Spain (Andalusia), Malaga province being the most widely represented area, the aim being to cover the widest degree of plant biodiversity for this territory.
-In addition, the collection contains plants from Northern Morocco and several places from the rest of Spain and countries from Europe, Africa and South America.
+研究範圍 Most plants come from southern Spain (Andalusia), with Malaga province being the most widely represented area.
+The aim of the collection is to cover the greatest possible diversity of plant species from this territory.
+In addition, the collection includes specimens from northern Morocco, various regions of Spain, and several countries in Europe, Africa, and South America.

 方法步驟描述: